biocatiit/website/content/pages/users_aps_u_saxs.rst

     measurable at other beamlines, so check the q ranges for each beamline if you have large objects

+*   BioCAT currently does not plan to do time resolved experiments using our setup at any other beamline during the dark period, due to limitations of experimental capabilities at other beamlines and/or available beamtime.

 Other beamlines
 =====================================